rainerborene/cloudwatcher/README.md

 cloudwatcher
 ============

-Collects memory, swap, and disk space utilization on an Amazon EC2 instance and sends this data as custom metrics to Amazon CloudWatch every 5 minutes.
+Collects memory, swap, and disk space utilization on an Amazon EC2 instance and sends this data as custom metrics to Amazon CloudWatch periodically.

 Metrics
 =======